olivelogs/EDEN-v0/environment/notes.md

 ### Ecoregions

 Sticking to L3.
 North America CEC codes use hierarchal dotted codes (8 -> 8.1 -> 8.1.6); these only go to level III.
 CONUS EPA codes for level III and IV use alphanumeric (56 at level III or 56h at level IV).
-In config.yaml, I'm using the EPA alphanumeric codes in UID.
+In regions_v0.yaml, I'm using the EPA alphanumeric codes in UID.
 Scheme: EPA_US.
 When I add in North America (in v1) scheme will change to EPA_CEC for the rest of the codes.

 ### Soil

 SSURGO: gNATSGO
-This seems to contain 2025 data only.
-Which is fine because it is soil.
+This seems to contain 2025 data only?
+Manual download

 ### Climate

 CHELSA
 bioclim: 1981-2010 timestep; global.
-CHANGE (12-14-25): CHELSA-monthly.
+CHANGE (12-14-25): use CHELSA-monthly.
+CHELSA data are COGs.
+Use that.

 ### Landcover

 Multi-Resolution Land Characteristics (MRLC)
-CONUS; what is the difference between 1995-2004 and just 2004?
-Does it show land cover change?
 Select a year, maybe two.
 Recent will be higher-res, i assume.

 ## Scripts